Taxi (1998 film): Plot

-The police locate the gang's next target and manage to shoot a tracking device onto one of the cars.
+The police locate the gang's next target and manage to attach a tracking device to one of the cars.
 However, the gang stops at a secluded garage and repaints the cars silver, inadvertently sabotaging the tracking device and allowing them to escape again. Émilien then learns that he had left the stove on at his flat and burned it down, forcing him and his mother to stay at Daniel's place.
-Eager to get rid of Émilien, Daniel correctly deduces the gang's repaint strategy, and through a friend he tracks the robbers to a racetrack.
-Daniel provokes the gang into a race and wins, later inspring Émilien to approach Petra romantically.
+Eager to get rid of Émilien, Daniel correctly deduces the gang's repaint strategy, and through a friend, he tracks the robbers to a racetrack.
+Daniel provokes the gang into a race and wins, later inspiring Émilien to approach Petra romantically.
 The duo then become friends, and devise a plan to finally catch the gang red-handed.

 The next day, having duplicated the control keys to twenty traffic lights throughout the city, Émilien provides Daniel with a closed radio line.
 Daniel recruits his old co-workers from Pizza Joe, to whom Émilien distributes the keys and walkie-talkies.
 After the gang drives away from another robbery, Daniel follows them and successfully taunts the Germans into another race.
 As the delivery men use the traffic lights to clear a path for the cars, the cars drive onto the freeway.
 Daniel then speeds towards a bridge that is under construction, and slams on the brake; the gang's cars jump over the gap and lands on the other side, only to discover that they are trapped on an incomplete bridge section.

 After the gang is arrested, Daniel and Émilien are given medals by the police commissioner, and Émilien begins dating Petra.
 The film ends with Daniel competing at the French Grand Prix in a Formula 3000, sponsored by (to Daniel's dismay) the Marseille Police.